jhuizy/travel-blog/content/blog/2020-02-04-goodbye-australia-hello-adventure.md

 ![](/images/E67DCB99-AB75-4375-A711-BD8CBC77B0BB.jpeg)

 So what do you take on a 6 month+ backpacking adventure?
-Well we are by no means an expert on this but here’s what we’ve packed.
+Well we are by no means an expert on this, but here’s what we’ve packed.

 ![](/images/6349B8B1-9566-4FD8-9E7B-464BE80CCBE4.jpeg)